Skip to Main Content

 Shop around

 Requesting quotes from multiple insurance companies after a change in your driving record is a common way to ensure you’re getting the most competitive rate, as some carriers weigh speeding tickets more heavily than others.
-Since many companies wait to run your motor vehicle record (MVR) until you agree to purchase the policy, it may also be a good idea to be upfront about the details of your speeding ticket during the quoting process.
-In other words, failure to disclose blemishes on your driving record could cause your quoted rate to seem cheaper than it actually is.
+Be upfront about your ticket and claim history with the company.
+Many companies wait to run your motor vehicle record (MVR) until you agree to purchase the policy, so failure to disclose blemishes on your driving record could cause your quoted rate to be lower than your actual final rate.

 Consider attending a driving course